FlorianDesjouis/BlogMEVN/README.md

 You'll do another 'npm install'.
 After this, you just have to run 'node index.js' or 'nodemon index.js' if you have nodemon.
 If you don't, you can install it globally with 'npm install -g nodemon'.

+Also, you must create a config.js file where you'll put your database url and you secret token

 Project made by Alexis Bonnet and Florian Desjouis.